The phrase alive and kicking means:

 – of something: prevalent and very active.

-This phrase is self-explanatory, so that the reason I have transcribed the texts in which alive and kicking was first used is that they provide some insights into early-19th-century mentalities.
+The phrase alive and kicking is self-explanatory, so that the reason I have transcribed the texts in which it was first used is that they provide some insights into early-19th-century mentalities.

 The earliest instance of alive and kicking that I have found is from a paragraph published in The Royal Cornwall Gazette, Falmouth Packet and Plymouth Journal (Truro, Cornwall) of Saturday 11th April 1807—the last two occurrences of May in the published text are in italics, in order to emphasise the pun on this word: